Chamberlain Group: Garage door openers

 Chamberlain, LiftMaster, and Craftsman have interchangeable parts, primarily the gear and circuit boards.
-The greatest difference between the brands is that Chamberlain and Craftsman operate on a split-rail system, while LiftMaster consists of one single solid piece of rail.
+The greatest difference between the brands is that Chamberlain and Craftsman operate on a square shaped split-rail system, while LiftMaster consists of one single solid piece of inverted t-shaped rail.

-Partnerships
+myQ app

-Chamberlain's "myQ" technology is embedded in garage door openers and lights, can be added to Wi-Fi networks to control these devices and is being incorporated into future home products.
+Chamberlain's myQ smart garage door controller technology is embedded in garage door openers and lights, can be added to Wi-Fi networks to control these devices, and is being incorporated into future home products, all through a monthly subscription.

 At CES 2019, Chamberlain announced a partnership with Amazon, allowing packages to be placed in customers garages with myQ openers, as part of the Amazon Key service.

+Controversy

+In November 2023, after previously ending Google Assistant support and discontinuing its official Apple HomeKit integration, the company disabled all other third party access to their "myQ" products, effectively stopping all open-source third-party integrations, like Home Assistant.
+Writing for Ars Technica, Ron Amadeo interpreted the ban on "unauthorized" third-party integrations as driven by "Chamberlain's hardware-app-as-ad-platform strategy," describing the purpose of the myQ app as being "to display ads and upsell you on services."